Recipe Overview

 Make this sheet pan dinner your own

 • Make it Whole30 compliant: Use almond meal/flour instead of breadcrumbs, or skip the breadcrumbs completely.
-Use a Whole30 compliant ketchup (I used Tessamae’s – not sponsored, just love it – it’s sweetened with dates!).
+Use a Whole30 compliant ketchup (I used Tessamae’s, it’s sweetened with dates!).

 • Try a different kind of ground meat: We love turkey but if you prefer chicken, beef, pork, veal, or a combo, feel free to do it that way!
 Make sure to keep the fat content relatively low, though, or your vegetables will be cooking in a pool of fat and won’t get nice and golden brown and crisp.

 • Cheese is always a good idea!
-Try mixing 1/2 cup of shredded cheese into your meat mixture for extra flavor and moisture.
+Try mixing a half cup of shredded cheese into your meat mixture for extra flavor and moisture.
 Cheddar, Parmesan, and mozzarella are all solid choices.

 Meatloaves and veggies on sheet pan.